Before installing the Bold Checkout app, please ensure your commercetools site and storefront are created.

 - Select Create with Presets, or Create Custom Zone.

-- Create Custom Zone - Allows you to set custom tax rates for a single or group of countries.
-This is the setting you will need to use for US and Canada.
-They are not listed within the North America preset region.
+- Create Custom Zone - Allows you to set custom tax rates for a single country, or group of countries.
+This is the setting you will need to use for both US and Canada, as they are not listed within the North America region preset.

-For more information on Custom Tax Rates, Checkout tax settings, integrations, and VAT, please visit our article on Setting up Tax Settings in Bold Checkout.
+For more information on Custom Tax Rates, Checkout tax settings, integrations, and VAT, please visit Setting up Tax Settings in Bold Checkout.

 Bold Checkout uses an independent checkout process to charge your customers for their orders.
-Because of this, any discount codes you wish to offer on the storefront must be created within the Bold Checkout app.
+Because of this, any discount codes you wish to offer on the storefront must be created within the Bold Checkout app admin.

 Creating a Discount Code

 - From within Bold Checkout, select Payment Options, then Discount Codes.

 - Under Step 1, enter an internal discount name.

 - Under Step 2, either enter a discount code or generate a discount code key.

 - Under Step 3, select a discount type and if applicable, enter a discount amount.